-The parking brake functions by locking a detent arm to a cog in the hydraulic motor rotor.
-Moving the lever FORWARD engages the parking brake; moving the lever BACKWARD releases the brake.
+The parking brake functions by locking a detent arm internally into the transaxle.
+Moving the lever FOR-WARD engages the parking brake; moving the lever BACKWARD releases the brake.

 IMPORTANT: Stop the tractor completely before engaging the parking brake.
 The parking brake uses a positive mechanical lock similar to the PARK position on an automotive automatic transmission.
 If the tractor is moving when the brake is engaged, it will result in sudden stoppage and possible internal damage to the transaxle.